DarkSpots/.github/profile/README.md

-species- and human-related variables known to influence species discovery and detection, our team model the time to species’ first description and geolocation to predict how many species are currently scientifically unknown and lack geolocation (Ondo et al. 2023).
+species- and human-related variables known to influence species discovery and detection, our team model the time to species’ first description and geolocation to predict how many species are currently scientifically unknown and lack geolocation (Ondo et al., n.d.).
 We investigate (mis-)matches between the 36 known biodiversity hotspots (i.e., areas with exceptional concentration of endemic and threatened species) and areas with most important gaps in taxonomic and geographic